microsoft/powercat-automation-kit/site/content/en-gb/contribution/feedback.md

 ---
-title: Give Feedback
+title: "Give Feedback"
-description: Automation Kit feedback
+description: "Automation Kit - Contribution Feedback"
 sidebar: false
 sidebarlogo: fresh-white
 include_footer: true
-generated: D9A83D311AC25F75B7260241BDA0968068D47FF8
+generated: 3D6D080E09B421F2311012B4EDA86F35F6A3B112
 ---

 Looking to contribute your feedback to the {{<product-name>}}?
 You can use the sections below to explore the different feedback types.